CharaChorder/docs/docs/CharaChorder_Lite.rst

-While the A1 layer is active on the CharaChorder Lite by default, you can map the A1 access key, which bears the name “KM_1_R” or “KM_1_L”, on the :doc:`layout manager<Device Manager:layout>` site.
+While the A1 layer is active on the CharaChorder Lite by default, you can map the A1 access key, which bears the name “KM_1_R” or “KM_1_L”, on the :doc:`layout manager<Device Manager>` site.
 There is no real need to map the A1 access keys.

 .. image:: /assets/images/LiteLayoutAlpha.png
   :width: 1200